 I opted not to take a ride on the baseball Ferris wheel.
 The view didn’t look thrilling.

 The stadium has a fountain on top of the batter’s eye.
 It goes off when the Tigers do something exciting.

 Our friends showed up right at game time.
 Shortly after the game started, it began raining again.
 A lot of people huddled under umbrellas and raincoats, but the game continued.
 Justin Verlander pitched for Detroit.

 The White Sox scored a run in the first on a home run by Jose Abreu.
 The Tigers came back with one in the third and four in the fifth on a walk, an infield single and a double by Justin Upton.
 Todd Frazier hit a home run for the Sox in the sixth.

 The park was very quiet for the first several innings.
 I think a lot of people came late because of the rain.
 It was so quiet that it was hard to follow the game from way up where we were sitting.
 Things got a little louder when the Tigers began scoring.

 The Energy Squad at the end of the Motor City Wheels race

 The view of downtown Detroit from our seats

 The park was enjoyable with the tiger statues and the fountain and downtown Detroit filling the view.
 The game was a bit dull.
-The Andersons are White Sox fans, so they weren’t thrilled by the outcome.
 I truly didn’t care who won.
 The weather wasn’t bad for a summer afternoon — a bit of rain early and direct sun later, but with a cool breeze.